List of returning characters in Kaizoku Sentai Gokaiger: Kenta Date

 Kenta Date (伊達 健太, Date Kenta) was originally an underachieving senior at Moroboshi High School who was chosen to become Mega Red (メガレッド, Mega Reddo) after winning an INET recruitment device disguised as an arcade game and led the Megarangers in fighting the Nezirejia Kingdom.
-Sometime after defeating Nezirejia's leader, Doctor Hinelar, Date became a teacher at Moroboshi High.
+Sometime after defeating Nezirejia's leader, Doctor Hinelar, Kenta became a teacher at Moroboshi High.

-After the Gokaigers seek him out for his team's Great Power, Date offers to give it to them if they become students for a day.
-While watching their progress from afar, Date is captured by Basco ta Jolokia, who threatens to detonate bombs he had placed all over Moroboshi High unless Date gives him the Megarangers' Great Power.
-However, the Gokaigers intervene, defeating Jolokia and safely removing the bombs.
-Afterwards, Date gives the pirates his team's Great Power as promised.
+After the Gokaigers seek him out for his team's Great Power, Kenta offers to give it to them if they become students for a day.
+While watching their progress from afar, he is captured by Basco Ta Jolokia, who threatens to detonate bombs he had placed all over Moroboshi High unless Date gives him the Megarangers' Great Power.
+However, the Gokaigers intervene, defeating Basco and safely removing the bombs.
+Afterwards, Kenta gives the pirates his team's Great Power as promised.

 Kenta Date is portrayed by Hayato Ōshiba (大柴 隼人, Ōshiba Hayato), who reprises his role from Denji Sentai Megaranger.